 These handy TP Kits have everything you need for easy clean-up and are even handy to throw in your wallet or purse when traveling in general.

 According to the packaging, “GoGirl allows women the convenience of standing to urinate.
 It’s clean, portable, discreet and reusable.”

 The GoGirl comes tightly packed in a small resealable tube and contains one GoGirl device, tissue and a storage baggie.
 The packaging is discreet and allows you to slip it in your pocket to take along whenever you’re on-the-go and need to go.

-While the other three options offer a convenient way to “go”, this fourth option is for those of us who need a little more protection from time to time.
+While the other options offer a convenient way to “go”, this option is for those of us who need a little more protection from time to time.
 I admit, after having three babies, I’m not able to hold it as well as I once could.
-A few years ago, I ran out of gas on a busy highway and thought I was going to pee my pants before AAA arrived to bring me some gas to get me back on my way.

-The new, improved Depend® Silhouette® Active Fit® Briefs were designed to offer the same trusted protection they always have but now feature premium, breathable, cotton-like fabric with a signature feminine style that fits smoothly under clothes.
-Now they are also available in a variety of colors: beige, black, and lavender, so you can stay comfortably protected and stylishly coordinate them with your outfit.
+The new, improved Depend® Silhouette® Active Fit® Briefs were designed to offer the same trusted protection they always have but now feature premium, breathable, cotton-like fabric with a signature feminine style that fits smoothly under clothes and keeps you comfortably protected.